Our Story, Our Farm

 We believe we have a great story to tell and who better to tell it than the founder Celia Gaze.

-Many of the features within the farm were sourced from spending hours on eBay and scavenging around reclamation yards and auctions to provide the authentic characteristics which I hope you will now have the chance to enjoy.
+Back in Edgworth, I spent hours and hours online and scavenging around reclamation yards and auctions to provide the authentic characteristics which I hope you will now have the chance to enjoy.

-I know this sounds a bit of a cliché, but I genuinely wanted to make the ordinary extraordinary and I have put a lot of care and thought into transforming the farm from neglect to what you hopefully experience when you visit.
+I know this sounds a bit cliché, but I genuinely wanted to make the ordinary extraordinary in order to offer a unique, magical experience to our lovely guests.

 Would it work?
-Well nobody would ever accuse me of procrastination – the exact opposite in fact and without really thinking about it, the next thing our former horse arena had been transformed into a Wedding Barn and the result is a stunning wedding venue playing host to hundreds of weddings and many more happy times to come!”
+Well nobody would ever accuse me of procrastination – the exact opposite in fact, and without really thinking about it, the next thing our former horse arena had been transformed into a Wedding Barn and the result is a stunning wedding venue playing host to hundreds of weddings and many more happy times to come!”

 I had, at last, found what I was always meant to do with The Wellbeing Farm – Weddings…